 Conclusion

-We hope that one of these babies can show you that you don’t have to sacrifice great quality just for an affordable price.
-You can actually have both!
+Any one of these proves you don't have to trade quality for a fair price.
+You can have both.

 So what are your preferences?
 Are you planning to get the best overall, the Garmin STRIKER Vivid 4 or the cheaper Garmin STRIKER Plus 4?
 Let us know today!